 Once zested, we’ll use half of the orange for fresh juice.
 You can use the other half for a pretty garnish.
 You can skip this step and just use store-bought juice, but I don’t recommend it.

 The fresh orange zest and juice will provide both sweet and bitter orange flavors that help to balance the tart cranberries.

-Bourbon: Bourbon is the star of the show here.
+Bourbon is the star of the show here.
 The bourbon flavor helps to mellow out the pucker quality of the cranberries.
 Use your favorite or use up the one you’ve been avoiding in the back of your bar cabinet.
 No rules here!
 You can also use other types of whiskey like Irish whiskey or rye, but it will change the flavor slightly.

 Best bourbon for cranberry sauce

 My favorite bourbon brands to use for this bourbon orange cranberry sauce are Maker’s Mark, Bulleit and Old Forrester.
 This recipe only calls for a touch of bourbon, but its flavor does leave an impact.